 KBOO radio interview about summer Shakespeare:

 OPB radio interview about the Shakespeare authorship controversy:

 Expert forum for The Millions about Dickens’s best novel:

 Courses Taught at Linfield

-Shakespeare: Comedies and Histories, Shakespeare: Tragedies and Tragicomedies, Shakespeare: Performing Gender and Sexuality (Gender Studies Elective), Shakespeare and his Rivals, Sex and Power in Renaissance Literature, Eighteenth-Century Satire, The Victorian Novel, 20th-Century British Literature, Art and Politics in the British Novel, Contemporary Drama (Portland Campus), Coming of Age in Literature, Inquiry Seminar: A Sense of Humor, Inquiry Seminar: Literary Adaptation from Austen to Zombies
+Shakespeare: Comedies and Histories, Shakespeare: Tragedies and Tragicomedies, Shakespeare: Performing Gender and Sexuality, Shakespeare and His Rivals, Sex and Power in the Renaissance, Eighteenth-Century Satire, Secret Lives in Victorian Literature, British Literature from Modernism to Postmodernism, Contemporary Drama: Problem Plays (Portland Campus), Contemporary Drama: Performing Masculinity (Portland Campus), Contemporary Drama: Beyond Realism (Portland Campus), Poetry, Prose, and Plays: How Do We Know in Literature?, Coming of Age in Literature from Shakespeare to Sherman Alexie, Inquiry Seminar: Literary Adaptation, Inquiry Seminar: A Sense of Humor, Senior Seminar: Literary Theory